PharmacokineticsThis section has been translated automatically.

 Undesirable effectsThis section has been translated automatically.

-Naloxone cancels not only the side effects of opioids but also their desirable effects (e.g. analgesia).
+- Naltrexone not only abolishes the side effects of opioids but also their desirable effects (e.g. analgesia).

 Note(s)This section has been translated automatically.

 Naltrexone as well as naloxone are derived from the morphine derivative oxymorphone and differ from it only by the replacement of a methyl group at the N-atom of the piperidine ring by a larger substituent.

 A new substance that cannot cross the blood-brain barrier is methylnaltrexone.

 LiteratureThis section has been translated automatically.